 This gives the value of the operator at the origin.
-This is generally only used for the MidasPot functionality.
+This is generally only used for the MidasPot functionality and in the operator files for n-mode expansion-based kinetic energy operators in general coordinate systems (mandatory when using keywords?? and??).

-#<N> ScaleFactors < real vector >
+#<N> ScaleFactors